 Essentially you are making a flavored simple syrup, the amounts can be adjusted to the quantity of flowers picked (that’s what I did because my pickings were slim).
-A lightly packed cup of petals equals the same quantity in water and sugar.
+A lightly packed cup of petals plus the same quantity in water and sugar.

 - Boil the water and keep to a low simmer.
-Add handfuls of petals at a time, stirring as they immediately melt into the hot water.
+Add handfuls of petals at a time, stirring continuously as they immediately melt into the hot water.
 Once all the petals have been added and melted down, simmer another couple of minutes and remove from heat.
 Cover and wait 2 to 24 hours.

 - Strain the flower petal and flower mixture, tossing the used petals into the compost bin.
 Measure the remaining liquid.

 - Add the liquid and an equal amount of granulated sugar to saucepan and boil.
 Reduce heat and simmer 5 minutes.

 - Pour into clean boiled glass bottles and keep in refrigerator up to one month.
 Some people add the juice of one fresh lemon to help preserve the syrup, but it will alter the flavor somewhat.
 Others like to include a bit of Orange Flower water for extra flavoring.

 - Delicious in a Kir with white wine instead of the usual Crème de Cassis.

 Our French grandmothers also liked to make a Red Poppy Elixir (liqueur), claiming its medicinal properties for coughs.
 If you want to try it, instead of boiling water add your flower petals to equal amounts of vodka and let macerate in the dark for 2 weeks.
 Shake bottle daily, the petals will turn white and drain of all their color.
 Strain and add an equal amount of hot simple sugar before bottling.
 A large tablespoon should do it for your cough, or serve in small liqueur glasses.
 I can already hear grandmother’s fake cough in the background…